 ACCN, the Canadian Chemical News is the association magazine of the CSC.
-This bimonthly publication showcases the important work of chemical scientists across Canada.
+This on-line publication showcases the important work of chemical scientists across Canada.

 The Local Sections, Subject Divisions, Student Chapters and Forums of the CSC bring together individuals with a shared interest or expertise in the chemical sciences.

 The CSC confers awards, fellowships and scholarships to recognize professionals and students who have made outstanding contributions to the chemical sciences.

 The CSC provides customized resources to help students and professionals in the chemical sciences advance their careers.